Bhavana1612/generic-data-ingestion-service/README.md

 * Understanding backend architecture
 * Debugging FastAPI and SQLAlchemy issues
-* Reviewing implementation decisions
+* Reviewing design decisions
 * Improving documentation

 Example:

-During development, an AI suggestion was reviewed and modified after testing because the initial approach did not provide the required scalability.
+An initial approach considered storing complete API responses as a single JSON document.

-The final implementation decisions were verified through:
+After reviewing scalability concerns, the design was improved by separating connector logic and ingestion workflow.

-* Local testing
+All AI suggestions were manually verified using:

-* API testing using Swagger
+* Swagger testing
 * Database validation

-All AI-generated suggestions were reviewed before integration.
+* Local execution

 ---